• Skip to primary navigation

 up close overhead view of Roasted Vegetables on a plate

-How to make Roasted Vegetables
+How to Roast Vegetables in the Oven

 These oven roasted vegetables are so easy to make, but as always we'll walk through how to roast vegetables step-by-step, and don't forget to watch the video!